-Lee B. Foster, II Age 65 Director since 1999 Chairman of L.B.
+Lee B. Foster, II Age 66 Director since 1999 Chairman of L.B.
 Foster Company since 1998; Chief Executive Officer of L.B.
 Foster Company from prior to 1997 to 2002; President of L.B.
 Foster Company from prior to 1997 to 2000.
 Director of L.B.
 Foster Company, Capital Guidance Ltd., Dakota, Minnesota & Eastern Railroad ("DM&E") from 2001 to October 2007 and Wabtec Foundation.
 Mr. Foster has had an extensive career within the railroad industry, including 35 years with the L.B.
 Foster Co., a supplier to the railroad and transit industries, where he has served in a multitude of roles including President, CEO and Chairman, as well as Director.
-Mr. Foster brings to the Board not only a solid background within the industry, but also his experience on various boards and committees, including the executive committee of DM&E and the audit and compensation committees of the private company Capital Guidance Ltd.
+Mr. Foster brings to the Board not only a solid background within the industry, but also his experience on various boards and committees, including the executive committee of DM&E and the audit and compensation committees of the private company Capital Guidance Ltd. Gary C. Valade Member of the Board of Management and Executive Vice President of Global Age 70 Director since 2005 Procurement and Supply for DaimlerChrysler from 1998 until his retirement in 2003; Executive Vice President and Chief Financial Officer and member of the Office of the Chairman of Chrysler Corporation from 1993 to 1998.
+Mr. Valade had a 35-year financial career with Chrysler Corporation encompassing all aspects of financial control and accounting, including six years in the role of Chief Financial Officer, which provides the Board with important insight regarding the management, operations, financial reporting and accounting of a large public company.